Purchasing a Lamb From Oakvale Farm

 When will my lamb share be ready?

 We process lambs in fall, winter, or spring pending processor availability.
 Lamb shares are ready approximately 1-2 weeks after the processing date.
 When the processor notifies us that the lamb is ready, we will notify you and arrange to get it to you.
-Your balance is due in cash upon receiving your lamb.
+Your balance is due in cash upon receiving your lamb or you may pay through paypal (electronic transaction fees added).

 How much freezer space will I need for my lamb?